COLORED BOSTON TERRIER TRUTHS

 How many colored Bostons were there in those early years of the Boston Terrier history?
 There is mention of a "blue Perry dog" described as an import that weighed only 6 lbs. (ref; J.V.
 Mott, 1906 - The Boston Terrier, Chapter 1) However, this dog was very early in breed development and does not show up in later registrations, nor are there any "blue" Boston Terriers registered during those early years after AKC acceptance as its own breed.

-The AKC stud books show these off standard colors registered (below).
-Keep in mind, if a dog is not registered, it's not going to contribute to the Boston Terrier gene pool moving forward.
+The AKC stud books show these off-standard colors registered (below).
+Keep in mind, if a dog is not registered, it is not going to contribute to the Boston Terrier gene pool moving forward.
 So this is what we had for colored Bostons from 1893 to 1899:

 Notice there are NO BLUES, NO "LILAC", NO dogs described as any other type of dilute registered in those early years.
 The closest is one dog described as "silver brindle" which is what they often referred to as a very light based brindle that was almost a cream toned base with black stripes (see example).
 In Edward Axtell's book, silver brindles (or "steel brindles") were categorized with "tiger brindles" which is a very light background with black dramatic striping like a tiger.